MartijnvAdrichem/Minor.Nijn/README.md

 # Minor.Nijn
 A C# wrapper around RabbitMQ

-this framework consists of 2 parts (Minor.Nijn and Minor.Nijn.Webscale)
+This framework consists of 2 parts (Minor.Nijn and Minor.Nijn.Webscale).
 Minor.Nijn is the basic wrapper around RabbitMQ (event sending/receiving and RPC call sending/receiving).
 It also has a basic test environment used for integration testing.

 Initialize this part of the framework by using the RabbitMQContextBuilder, for example: